simulot/immich-go/docs/google-takeout.md

     - Hopefully, the JSON has a Trashed field.
   - The "Failed Videos" contains unreadable videos
   - Untitled albums are named in the user's language and a number: Untitled, Sin título, Sans Titre
+  - All untitled albums can be stored into the same folder.
+Therefore it's impossible to rebuild original albums.

 ## Images have a JSON companion file
   - the JSON contains some information on the image